 For families sending more than one child to camp, we offer £30 discount per subsequent child’s camp fees.

 What about cancellations and refunds?

-No refunds will be issued for camp places cancelled within four weeks of camp starting, except in emergency situations, or where a doctor’s letter is submitted.
+No refunds will be issued for camp places cancelled within four weeks of camp starting, except in emergency situations.

 What about insurance?